 World Emissions

 It is not enough to achieve record increases in capacity.
 We need to see world emissions stop increasing and for them then to reduce rapidly.

-Carbon emissions from fossil fuels will hit record levels this year, according to the Global Carbon Budget (GCB) 2022.
+CO2 emissions from fossil fuels will hit record levels this year, according to the Global Carbon Budget (GCB) 2023.

+World Emissions